PriSrv-Plus/prisrv_plus/README.md

 # prisrv_plus
 PRISRV_PLUS is a demo of the scheme in the paper "PriSrv+: Privacy and Usability-Enhanced Wireless Service Discovery with Fast and Expressive Matchmaking Encryption".
-The implementation of PRISRV uses several open source frameworks, including "Miracl"(https://github.com/miracl/MIRACL).
+The implementation of PRISRV+ uses several open source frameworks, including "Miracl"(https://github.com/miracl/MIRACL).

 ## build Dependencies